samuelomonedo247/Week6/README.md

-# Week6
+# good day
-devops class begins today
+hi
-v1
+thank you